Esri/arcgis-maps-sdk-kotlin-toolkit/doc/general/design_patterns.md

 Any suspend functions or coroutines that need to run within a composable's scope must be done so within a `LaunchedEffect`.

 Using `Unit` or `true` for the keys will only run the `LaunchedEffect` once.
 These should be used with careful consideration.
 MapView gesture events are `SharedFlow`s which will be continously collected until cancelled.
-We expect them to be cancelled only when the containing Composable leaves the composition and collection should not be tied to state, so they are a good example of a use case for `LaunchedEffect(Unit)`.mselv
+We expect them to be cancelled only when the containing Composable leaves the composition and collection should not be tied to state, so they are a good example of a use case for `LaunchedEffect(Unit)`.

 ```kotlin
 LaunchedEffect(Unit) {